Donskoy vs Egyptian Mau: Complete Comparison (2026)

 Health and Lifespan Comparison

 Donskoy has a typical lifespan of 12-15 years, while Egyptian Mau lives approximately 12-15 years.
 Health profiles differ significantly between these cats.
-Donskoy is predisposed to Genetic Conditions, General Health Concerns, with associated veterinary costs for monitoring and treatment.
-Egyptian Mau faces its own health challenges including Genetic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Donskoy is predisposed to breed-typical conditions discussed in peer-reviewed veterinary literature for this lineage, with associated veterinary costs for monitoring and treatment.
+Egyptian Mau faces its own health challenges including Genetic Conditions, specific genetic predispositions that regular veterinary screening can catch early.
+Documented health-predisposition counts are comparable, but the diseases and their management are distinct.
 Insurance considerations differ between the two cats based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health